‘The Appalling Unrest of the Soul’

 This is a new addition to my website I am adding, hard to define, I often find myself inspired to paint on return from visiting a new place or experience which has changed something in my visual vocabulary, it doesn’t always surface immediately, depending on what stage I am at in a series of work, it quite likely emerges when I start a new painting.

-I have attempted to explain a few times that sometimes I walk into my studio, maybe just to get something, a painting will sort of wink at me and speak to me in no uncertain terms, something like ….small pistachio green mark needed in the top right-hand corner, now….so I comply, it sometimes works and that mark stays, or if it gets obliterated, it will be by a flurry of marks and colour that move that painting on to a better, truer place, or a mess that I hope I eventually learn from, and so it continues.
+I have attempted to explain a few times, that sometimes when I walk into my studio, maybe just to get something, a painting will sort of wink at me and speak to me in no uncertain terms, something like ….’ small pistachio green mark needed in the top right-hand corner, now’….so I comply, it sometimes works and that mark stays, or, if it gets obliterated, it will be by a flurry of marks and colour that move that painting on to a better, truer place, or a mess that I hope to eventually learn from, and so it continues.